JuhoTurunen/chess-app/documentation/testing.md

 document has been verified to work on both operating systems.

 ## Testing limitations
 Currently, the database repositories and initialization are not covered by automated testing.
 This is due to the small complexity of said database and the logic related to it.
-Though the database has been thoroughly manually tested.
+Still, the database logic has been thoroughly manually tested.